 The exception would be a paint made for bathrooms specifically.
 If you opt for one of these mildew-resistant and more durable paints, you may be able to get away with a flat finish in the more humid conditions of a bathroom.
 These paints usually carry a premium price and we wouldn’t recommend them over regular latex paint unless you have your heart set on a flat finish paint in the bathroom.

 The best finish for a bathroom paint is semi-gloss or gloss.
+Semi-gloss paint is shiny and holds up to cleaning well, however it can highlight imperfections on your walls.
 Both options will give you a finish with some shine that helps the paint resist absorbing extra moisture that leads to mildew growth.

 Semi-gloss paint includes more resin and binders when compared to flat paint, and a glossy finish bumps up the amount of resins even more.
 As a result, you get a very tight molecular structure in these paint formulas.
 This is important when painting a bathroom for two reasons: